Automattic/vip-actions/junit-newrelic-processor/README.md

 # JUnit NewRelic Processor

-A Github Action to process Junit XML results and push them to NewRelic with as a custom event "TestRun".
+A Github Action to process JUnit XML results and push them to NewRelic as a custom event named "TestRun".

 NewRelic already has an inbuilt method to push "TestRun" custom event.
 The CLI method to do it is `newrelic reporting junit --path <testResults.XML>`.
 However, once the test results are pushed into NewRelic, they do not have any association with the source or the event that triggered those test cases.